RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Introduction

+{Leveraging our updated state space and scheduling policy, we turn to our second main contribution, where we investigate the scenario in which the parameters of a channel may shift over space and/or time.
+Prior scheduling policies (including our own) have focused on determining an optimal fixed scheduling order for one particular channel.
+However, a fixed update order, even one that is optimized for an initially-observed channel, may not provide the optimal CN scheduling policy when a new signal-to-noise ratio (SNR) is encountered by the decoder.
+To address such a setting, we propose a novel Q-learning-based meta-learning scheme called agile meta-RELDEC, or AM-RELDEC. }

-In \cite{Finn} a model-agnostic meta-learning (MAML) algorithm is proposed for a wide range of problems including classification, regression, and reinforcement learning \cite{Finn}.
+{Meta-learning has gained considerable attention in recent years.
+At a high level, meta-learning algorithms first accumulate experience in solving a variety of tasks, and then adapt for solving related but unseen tasks.
+During adaptation, the algorithm is expected to perform well on the new tasks given minimal training steps and data.
+A model-agnostic meta-learning (MAML) algorithm was proposed in \cite{Finn} for a wide range of problems including classification, regression, and RL.
 The MAML scheme relies on gradient descent for model parameter optimization.
-Further, in \cite{Fakoor}, the authors proposed a meta-Q-learning (MQL) scheme which is also a gradient-based approach suitable for Q-learning based meta-learning.
-The application of meta-learning for solving problems related to communication systems is well known.
-For instance, MAML has been proposed for designing an optimized demodulator which quickly adapts to various channel conditions after being trained using a small number of pilot symbols \cite{Park,Simeone}.
-This demodulation scheme is suitable for an internet-of-things setting where the channel conditions may vary with each device.
-Moreover, MAML has been used for channel coding based on few pilot transmission in \cite{Li21}, where the focus is on learning a decoder for a fixed encoder via supervised learning.
-In comparison to our proposed meta RELDEC approaches, the meta-learning scheme in \cite{Li21} is intended for a specific supervised learning problem that learns to correctly map a received noisy signal to the transmitted message.
-Further, the codeword length considered in \cite{Li21} is substantially smaller than the codeword length considered in this work.
+In \cite{Fakoor}, the authors proposed a meta-Q-learning (MQL) scheme, a gradient-based approach suitable for Q-learning-based meta-learning.
+Meta-learning has also been used to solve problems related to communication systems: for instance, MAML was proposed for designing an optimized demodulator which quickly adapts to various channel conditions after being trained using a small number of pilot symbols in \cite{Simeone,Park}.
+This demodulation scheme is suitable for an internet-of-things (IoT) setting, where the channel conditions may vary between devices.
+MAML was also implemented in the context of channel coding in \cite{Li21}: the work's supervised meta-learning scheme learns to map a received noisy signal to an estimation of the transmitted message.
+While AM-RELDEC, which is described in more detail below, also addresses a decoding problem, we note that the block length of 20 considered in \cite{Li21} is substantially smaller than the block lengths considered in this work.}